AbstractSDK/abstract/framework/docs/src/4_get_started/3_module_builder.md

 # Module Builder

 Abstract provides multiple module bases, as detailed in our section on [modules](../3_framework/6_module_types.md).
-These base implementation provide you with the minimal state and configuration required to start building your modular application.
-After setting up your module base from our template you'll probably want to customize it.
-Our module builder pattern allows you to do just that.
-It also gives you a great overview on all the entry points to your module, and those that others have built.
+These bases (`App` and `Adapter`) implement some basic functionality and store some abstract-related state that will enable you to easily interact with our infrastructure through our SDK (which we'll introduce later).

+For now just know that we provide you with a builder pattern that allows you to easily add custom logic to these base modules.
+In the rest of this section we'll outline how you can use this builder pattern to add custom functionality to your contract.

 ## Overview

-The builder pattern employed in building an Abstract module is a slight variation of the actual design pattern.
-Instead, the module builder lets you set custom entry point handlers at compile time, meaning you end up with a `const` value that is heavily optimized by the compiler.
-This ensures that the overhead of using Abstract has little effect on both the code's runtime and WASM binary size.
+The builder pattern employed in building an Abstract module is a slight variation of the actual "builder" design pattern.
+Instead of creating a new builder at runtime, our module builder lets you set custom attributes on your module at compile time, meaning you end up with a `const` value can be heavily optimized by the compiler.
+This system ensures that the overhead of using Abstract has little effect on both the code's runtime and WASM binary size.

 ```admonish info
 The code-snippets in this example can be found in the <a href="https://github.com/AbstractSDK/abstract/blob/main/framework/packages/abstract-app/examples/counter.rs" target="_blank">counter app example</a>.